profgarrett/rmp/README.txt

 Install Apache

 Prereqs:
-	BeautifulSoup4 (Be sure to use 4, not 3)
+	pip install BeautifulSoup4        <--- (Be sure to use 4, not 3)
+	pip install html5lib
 	Mechanize
 	PIL

-Configure localsettings.py file for database and celery setup.
+Configure localsettings.py file for database setup.
+Use the example template provided as a starting point.